dawsmith06/browser-tabs-manager/readme.md

 # Browser Tabs Manager
-A small and simple free dependency to manage window idle.
+Simple package to manage the browser tabs of a web application
 ## Installation
 ```bash
 npm install browser-tabs-manager